nelsonombuya/alx-low_level_programming/0x14-bit_manipulation/README.md

 - The prototypes of all your functions and the prototype of the function _putchar should be included in your header file called main.h
 - Don’t forget to push your header file
 - All your header files should be include guarded

+### Question 0
+Function that converts a binary number to an unsigned int.

+### Question 1
+Function that prints the binary representation of a number.